-- Your RV braking system is rated for operation at GVWR not GCWR. - Whenever possible, do not travel with waste in the holding tanks.
-Liquid or debris in the holding tank(s) may affect the towing characteristics and may result in property damage or personal injury. - The propane cylinder(s) should be turned off when traveling.
+disconnect switch for most mod Your RV braking system is rated for operation at GVWR not GCWR.
+Whenever possible, do not travel with waste in the holding tanks.
+Liquid or debris in the holding tank(s) may affect the towing characteristics and may result in property damage or personal injury.
+The propane cylinder(s) should be turned off when traveling.
 Most refrigerators will keep food cold or frozen for eight hours without running while you travel.